g3kl/demo-crossplane/README.md

 # Observability Lab: Using Crossplane to Automate Dynatrace Configuration as Code on Kubernetes

-> :warning: This is a work in progress

 ![logical flow](docs/images/auto-tags-dt-ui.png)

 Dynatrace has long been compatible with [configuration as code](https://docs.dynatrace.com/docs/manage/configuration-as-code) using both [Monaco](https://docs.dynatrace.com/docs/manage/configuration-as-code/monaco) and [Terraform](https://docs.dynatrace.com/docs/manage/configuration-as-code/terraform).